shibili07/Noor-Fragrances/Errors.md

 ☛ Errors and Pending 𓂃🖊
 ------------------------

-- if i block a product change it unavailabe  statuse not the out of stock []
 - remove reguler price [✔]
-- offer adding validation admin side [*]
+- offer adding validation admin side [✔]
 - when i exit razor pay without payment completion that will become error[✔]
 - wallet error , if any balance[✔]
+- when i exit razor pay without payment completion that will become error[✔]

 11 the week pendings [✪]